 For the position transfer to work correctly, the objects in the list must have the same topology and be in the same order in all matching Position Transfer operators.

-When transferring position data between flows, don’t forget to enable Custom TM channel caching in the source flow.
+When transferring data between flows, don’t forget to enable Custom TM channel caching in the source flow.

 Save surface location: the operator will save the relative surface location of particles to a custom TM data channel.

 Load surface location: the operator will load the relative surface location of particles from a custom TM data channel.